 - 1 large red bell pepper thinly sliced

-- 1 cup shelled edamame thawed
+- 1 ¾ cups shelled edamame see notes

 - 3 scallions (green onion), chopped (green and light green parts only)